Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 The API ID must have 2 to 255 characters and start with a lowercase or uppercase letter followed by any combination of letters, digits, or underscores.

-4. Select From Existing and click on an existing page to use as your start page.
-Or, select New to create a new Experience or Page as your start page.
+4. Select From Existing and click an existing page to use as your start page.
+You can also select New to create a new Experience or Page as your start page.

 5. Click Create Application.

-6. After the application is created, click on the Application Name or click More > Edit.
+6. Click the Application Name or click More > Edit.

 8. Click Add Hostname and add a Hostname where Optimizely can locate your application.